ibm-cloud-docs/codeengine/service-bind.md

    {: pre}

-### Binding a service instance with new credentials
+### Binding a service instance with a new credential
 {: #bind-credentials}

-To bind your new service instance to your {{site.data.keyword.codeengineshort}} application and generate new service credentials, use the [`ibmcloud ce application bind`](/docs/codeengine?topic=codeengine-cli#cli-application-bind) command.
+To bind your new service instance to your {{site.data.keyword.codeengineshort}} application and generate a new service credential, use the [`ibmcloud ce application bind`](/docs/codeengine?topic=codeengine-cli#cli-application-bind) command.
 To bind your service instance to a {{site.data.keyword.codeengineshort}} job, use the [`ibmcloud ce job bind`](/docs/codeengine?topic=codeengine-cli#cli-job-bind) command.

 1. Identify the name of the service instance that you want to bind to your app or job.
 You can find all of the service instances that are in your account for your current resource group by running the `ibmcloud resource service-instances` command; for example,